 There are several different types of automobile accidents that can occur depending on the circumstances surrounding the collision including side impacts, head-on accidents, multi-vehicle collisions, intersection crashes, accidents occurring when changing lanes, or rear end accidents.1

 The Basics Behind A Rear-End Accident

-Regardless of the direct cause of a rear end collision, common injuries include whiplash, lower back injury, spinal column compression, disk herniation, face and head injuries such as a broken nose, fractured cheek, detached retina, or fractured jawbone, lacerations and bruises to the hip, chest, or torso from a seat belt injury, or injury to wrists, fingers, hands, or arms caused by air bag deployment.3
+Regardless of the direct cause of a rear-end collision, common injuries include whiplash, lower back injury, spinal column compression, disk herniation, face and head injuries such as a broken nose, fractured cheek, detached retina, or fractured jawbone, lacerations and bruises to the hip, chest, or torso from a seat belt injury, or injury to wrists, fingers, hands, or arms caused by airbag deployment.3

-Assuming that liability is determined based on a duty and breach analysis, the worth a claim is merely a calculation of property damages, medical expenses, lost wages, pain and suffering, or other losses sustained, because of the car accident.
+Assuming that liability is determined based on a duty and breach analysis, the worth a claim is merely a calculation of property damages, medical expenses, lost wages, pain, and suffering, or other losses sustained, because of the car accident.
 In order to prove these losses, an injured party often will use repair estimates, hospital bills, expert testimony, or other records indicating expenses.

-If you have suffered a loss or harm, it is important to discuss the circumstances of your injury with an experienced personal injury attorney who can help to protect your legal rights and interests.
+If you have suffered a loss or harm due to a rear-end collision, it is important to discuss the circumstances of your injury with an experienced car accident attorney who can help to protect your legal rights and interests.

 To contact an attorney for a free consultation, call The Bruning Law Firm at 314-735-8100.

 I represent individuals in Missouri and Illinois in all types of personal injury cases.
 In my short time here I have obtained a judgment for $2.5 million and settled a large class action lawsuit for a confidential amount.

 I love the city of St. Louis and support it and give back whenever I can.
 Recently I was appointed by Mayor Francis Slay to serve on the Advisory Board for the Gateway Mall.